 Except in rare cases, it is also not very single-minded.
 The players in the industry are all over the map when marketing brands.
 Quick Question (as a test): What is the single-minded message of, let’s say, Wells Fargo?
 (Waiting.)

 5. Synthesis.
 Fuse the positioning together in an emotional bond with the target audience.
 The marketing must grab them in the gut.

-How banks rate: 1.
+How banks rate: One out of 10.
 If there were a zero, we’d use it here.
 The only attempt at emotion is either “dream your dream” kind of emotion, which is overused, or is about the bank itself.
 Rarely, if ever, is there marketing in which the target audience says, “They get it.
 They know where I’m at.”

 Marketing brands.
 Trusting the message.

 6. Integrity.
 The positioning must be believable.
 If the message raises suspicion – even if it is true – it raises barriers.